 Controlling Spider Infestations

 If you have a spider problem, it can be hard to know when to call an exterminator.
 In general, if you are dealing with excess webs, spiders, or dangerous spiders, it’s best to enlist the help of your local spider pest control experts.
-The Hitmen is here to help!
+Western Exterminator, formerly Hitmen is here to help!